+- 1. Choose the correct alternative and also provide your justification

 - 1. Where the karta of a HUF is absent from India, the return of income can be verified by:

 - (a) any member of the family

 - (b) any male member of the family

 - (c) any other adult member of the family

 - (d) any member holding power of attorney